Wills, Trusts, Estates, Probate, and Elder Law

 What you need to know about Trust Drafting, Will and Last Testament Drafting, Living Will Drafting, Advanced Directive Drafting, Medical and Financial Powers of Attorney, HIPAA Releases:

 Putting together a plan to ensure your wishes are met in the event of death or incapacitation is essential to ensuring that you, your family, and friends are taken care of without interruption or delay.
 Designing an estate plan requires careful planning.
 We will guide you through the process to ensure that your trust, will and last testament, living will, medical and financial powers of attorney, and HIPAA Releases are drafted in accordance with your wishes.
-Drafting and executing these documents will ensure that your last wishes are followed.
+Our Will and Trust Attorneys drafting and executing these documents will ensure that your last wishes are followed.
 Even if these documents are already executed it may be helpful to have us review them for you to fill in any areas which may be deficient or ensure that they comply with Colorado’s ever-changing laws.

 We work carefully with every client to make sure we understand their wishes and interests are being met and that they understand the documents they are signing.
 We provide efficient and effective counsel throughout the process to provide the best experience to our clients.
 It is imperative that we are effective in protecting your assets under your trust and estate documents.
 The right combination of the documents below ensure that your family has a smooth transition when the time comes.
 We know Colorado law to help you ensure the life you built and the assets you have in Colorado are protected.